 PERFORMANCE MEASURE ACTUAL PERFORMANCE Effectively monitor rainfall and river levels and issue timely flood warnings.
 Maintain continuous monitoring systems (100% functional) and issue timely warnings for all cases, where necessary, in accordance with the Flood Event Standard Operating Procedure (approximately 35 warnings per annum).
 Meteorological and hydrometric monitoring sites were maintained to high level of operational standard, with no significant maintenance works required.
 All incoming telemetry data is monitored continuously and responded to in accordance with the procedures for the monitoring of severe weather and flood events.
-Ten severe weather watch alerts (7 in 2019-2020) and three warnings (3 in 2019-2020) have been received from MetService in the year to September.
-The Council has issued one flood warning over the same period (none issued in 2019-2020).
-Undertake minor emergency river and flood control works when necessary.
+Twenty severe weather watch alerts (18 in 2019-2020) and six warnings (6 in 2019-2020) have been received from MetService in the year to December.
+The Council has issued one flood warning in this period (none issued in 2019-2020).
+NF E Undertake minor emergency river and flood control works when necessary.
 No emergency works requiring funding have been required this quarter.
 Respond to 100% of requests for drainage, river and flood control advice and assistance within ten working days.
 Provided advice, predominantly to farmers, on a range of requests for general advice on works in streams.
-Facilitate river control projects for the environmental enhancement of the region's waterways.
+NF E Facilitate river control projects for the environmental enhancement of the region's waterways.
 The willow control programme continues, focusing on removal of willow in riparian areas to improve flood flows and enhance riparian vegetation.
 Resource management planners are given advice to ensure regional plan rule and consent conditions will not increase the risk of flooding or river erosion.
 Advice has been given on a range of matters regarding the interpretation of regional plan rules and to provide technical assistance during the processing of resource consent applications.
 Work has been completed to draft a new flood protection bylaw, to protect TRC flood protection assets.
 Public consultation has been completed.
+The bylaws were approved by the Council at hearing.